sandrofigo/Debug-Menu-Unity3D/README.md

 # Debug-Menu-Unity3D
-A debug menu to call public methods on active MonoBehaviours in Unity
+A debug menu to call methods on active MonoBehaviours in Unity

 ## Installation
 There are multiple ways to install this package into your project: